 - 115 grams (½ cup) Unsalted Butter

-- 1 tsp Garam Masala substitute with curry powder
+- 1 teaspoon Garam Masala substitute with any blend of curry powder

 - 120 ml (½ cup) Ice Cold Water

 - 1 tablespoon Vegetable oil

 - 1 Red Pepper (bell pepper) Finely Chopped